More about: Lisbon in 1 Day: everything you need to know

 Visit the Belém neighbourhood

-To get to the Belém neighbourhood from Praça do Comércio, all you have to do is take tram line 15.
+To get to the Belém neighbourhood from Praça do Comércio, just take the tram line 15.
 The journey takes just 20 minutes.
-Technically, Belém is not a neighbourhood of Lisbon, but a city that was eventually annexed to the capital.
+Technically, Belém is not a neighbourhood of Lisbon, but a city that has been annexed to the capital.
 It is, therefore, about 7 kilometres from the centre, but is home to many of Lisbon's most important sights.

 The Jerónimos Monastery or the Belém Tower, two of the most representative symbols of Lisbon are located in this area.
 This area was one of the least affected by the 1755 earthquake that severely affected many parts of the city and, for this reason, its monuments are better preserved.
 Its origins date back to the 16th century, coinciding with the era of the conquistadors, which greatly influences the character of its buildings.